 The Center for Cerebral Palsy strives for excellence in clinical treatment, research and education.
 The center includes the Center’s weekly clinic and the Kameron Gait and Motion Analysis Laboratory.
 We are the only interdisciplinary clinic in Southern California that evaluates and treats people with cerebral palsy throughout the lifespan.

-Marcia Greenberg MS, PT, KEMG is the Center’s Clinical Coordinator and gait laboratory physical therapist.
+Marcia Greenberg MS, PT, KEMG joined in 2000 as the Center’s Clinical Coordinator and gait laboratory physical therapist.
 Dr. Erika Hassan, a specialist in physical medicine and rehabilitation, volunteered in the clinic for over fifteen years.
-She was instrumental in developing the Center’s Botox program.
-Dr. Hassan retired in 2013; however she left the Botox program in the capable hands of Dr. William Oppenheim, orthopaedic surgeon and the Center’s medical director.
-Other team member include Dr. Rebecca Hanson, pediatric neurologist, and Dr. Nader Pouratian, neurosurgeon.
-Loretta Staudt has remained on the team as a research physical therapist and Dr. Fowler is the director of the Kameron Gait and Motion Analysis Laboratory and the Center’s Director of Research and Education.
+She was instrumental in developing the Center’s Botox program and retired in 2013.
+Dr. William Oppenheim remains the Center’s medical director, and in 2017 Dr. Rachel Thompson, a pediatric orthopedic surgeon, joined the team as the associate director.
+Loretta Staudt has remained on the team as a research physical therapist and Dr. Eileen Fowler is the director of the Kameron Gait and Motion Analysis Laboratory and the Center’s Director of Research and Education.